gridshadow/harfbuzz-ft/README.md

 as dependent libraries of a CMake project, with automatic building, without the usual FreeType $\rightarrow$ HarfBuzz $\rightarrow$ FreeType cyclic dependency issue.

-**Warning**: HarfBuzz apparently has deperecated and may soon remove the CMake build in favour of Meson.
+**Warning**: HarfBuzz apparently has deprecated the CMake build and may soon remove the CMake build in favour of Meson.

 ## Table of Contents